 The Company's risk appetite is directly linked to its business strategy, funding capacity and capital planning.
 The Company's "Risk Capacity" is the maximum level of risk that the Company can assume given its financial resources, earnings profile and obligations to stakeholders.
+The

-The Company's Risk Capacity is a maximum measure, and it is not intended to be reached, therefore there is a designated buffer between the risk appetite and the Company's Risk Capacity.
+Company's Risk Capacity is a maximum measure and it is not intended to be reached, therefore there is a designated buffer between the risk appetite and the Company's Risk Capacity.

-While the risk appetite is a high-level statement that broadly considers the levels of risk management deems acceptable, the Risk Tolerances are narrower and set the acceptable level of variation around specific objectives.
+While the risk appetite is a high-level statement that broadly considers the levels of risk management deemed acceptable, the Risk Tolerances are narrower and set the acceptable level of variation around specific objectives.
 The Company's Risk Tolerance is assessed by undertaking stress testing.
 Senior Management within the Company conducts monitoring of the application of the risk appetite to ensure that the aggregate risk profile of the Company (this includes all the material risks as defined within the Company's RMF) remains within the prescribed limits and tolerances as determined by the Board.

-The Company is prudently capitalised and operates with appropriate level of capital resources.
-The aim is to maintain at all times a buffer of not less than 60% over and above the prevailing level of financial resource requirement calculated on a regular basis.
+The Company is prudently capitalised and operates with appropriate levels of capital resources.
+The aim is to maintain at all times a buffer of not less than 30% over and above the prevailing level of financial resource requirement calculated on a regular basis.
+The following high level, primary, metrics should be maintained for each of the aforementioned risk types and strategic indicators: